Hegseth tells congressional leaders he is weighing release of boat strike video

 A group of senators — three Democrats and one Republican — is also preparing to force a vote on legislation as soon as next week that would halt Trump’s ability to use military force against Venezuela directly without congressional approval.

 The senators have already tried unsuccessfully to pass a similar resolution, but almost all Republicans voted against it.
-However, the senators say there is renewed interest from GOP lawmakers amid the Trump administration’s increasing threats against Venezuela, as well as scrutiny on the strike that killed survivors.
+However, the senators say there is now renewed interest from GOP lawmakers.

 “These follow on strikes of people who are wounded in the ocean is really against our code of military justice,” said Sen. Rand Paul, the Kentucky Republican who is sponsoring the legislation.
 “They are illegal.”